pkNFTapi/NFTapi/README.md

+# Encrypt and Store ChainSafe API Key using Lit Protocol
 # NFTapi
 store ChainSafe api as encrypted credential using LIT protocol NFTapi API as an exchangable asset stored accessiable from a wallet signature